 Hospitals are by no means hotels.
-However, there are lessons to be learnt from the hospitality industry’s dynamic service offering and pervasive thirst for excellence in every staff/consumer interaction.
+However, there are lessons to be learned from the hospitality industry’s dynamic service offering and pervasive thirst for excellence in every staff/consumer interaction.
 In all the noise within a healthcare environment, it’s easy to forget the heartbeat of service is real people creating what The Ritz-Carlton Leadership Center calls “positive, memorable customer experiences.”
 Impark HEALTH’s employee training programs, incidentally, are based upon and infused with core elements of those used by The Ritz-Carlton.

 Hooked on a Feeling